Jax-p/deno-jwt-auth-server/readme.md

 # JWT Auth server
-JWT Auth server written in TypeScript with Deno.
+Starter JWT Auth server written in TypeScript with Deno.
 Doesn't provide API solution.
 Used only as a user authenticator and JWT generator.

 ## Usage
 Use `POST` with route `/auth`.